pomponchik/instld/README.md

 instld script.py
 ```

 When the "import" command is executed in your script, the package will first be searched in the activated virtual environment, and only then downloaded if it is not found there.
+Note that by default, the activated virtual environment is read-only.
+That is, it is assumed that you will install all the necessary libraries there before running your script.
+If you want to install packages in runtime in a specific virtual environment - read about the second method further.

 Secondly, you can specify the path to the virtual environment directly [in the comments](#special-comment-language) to a specific import using the `where` directive: